-When you buy a military hummer, it will not be street legal, unlike civilian Hummers like the H1, H2, and H3 that are all road-legal.
+When you buy a military hummer, it will not be street-legal, unlike civilian Hummers like the H1, H2, and H3 and the Hummer EV which are all road-legal.
 If a Humvee is listed as off-road only, it may not have the hardware to pass any DMV inspection.
 This could be an old Humvee that can only be purchased as a collector’s item.

 Buy a Military Hummer Successfully from GovPlanet.com

 GovPlanet is the official site that is contracted to sell US Military Surplus machinery.
 There are a few things you need to know before acquiring a military hummer.